jaheyns/CfdOF/Readme.md

 This workbench aims to help users set up and run CFD analyses within the [FreeCAD](https://freecadweb.org) modeller.
 It guides the user in selecting the relevant physics, specifying the material properties, generating a mesh, assigning boundary conditions and setting the solver settings before running the simulation.
-Where possible, best practices are included to improve the stability of the solvers.
+Best practices are chosen to maximise the stability of the solvers.

 ![screenshot](https://forum.freecadweb.org/download/file.php?id=35618)